dentarg/auth0-blog/_posts/2017-05-23-sms-passwordless-authentication.markdown

 ---

-**TL;DR:** Passwordless authentication is not a new concept in the world of authentication.
+**TL;DR:** Passwordless is not a new concept in the world of authentication.
 Platforms like Slack and Whatsapp already adopt this form of authentication.
-Passwordless authentication employs a form of strategy that requires authentication without passwords.
+There are different forms of strategy that requires authentication without passwords.
 However, there are different forms of passwordless authentication.
 In this article, you'll get to understand how SMS passwordless authentication works and build an app alongside.
 Check out the [repo](https://github.com/auth0-blog/swapart) to get the code.

 ---

 ## What is SMS Passwordless Authentication?

 SMS Passwordless authentication is a type of authentication where users do not need to login with passwords.
 This form of authentication totally makes passwords obsolete.
-With this form of authentication, users are presented with the option of logging in simply via a token that is delivered via text message.
+With this form of authentication, users are presented with the option of logging in simply via a one time unique code that is delivered via text message.

 ## Benefits of Passwordless Authentication